Arthur 3: The War of the Two Worlds: Cast

+Production

+The budget of the film is 68.83 million euros, which makes it at that time the 3rd most expensive French film in history, just ahead of the previous film in the saga.

+The film was shot in Normandy, simultaneously with the previous film.

 Reception

+In France, the film received a mixed to favourable reception.
+It obtained an average rating of 2,9/5 on the Allociné site, which lists twelve press titles.

-On Rotten Tomatoes the film has an approval rating of 20% based on reviews from 5 critics.
+On the American website Rotten Tomatoes the film has an approval rating of 20% based on reviews from 5 critics.

 David Nusiar of Reelfilm.com called the film "a mild improvement over its two predecessors" and gave it a score of 2 out of 5.